VitalySvyatyuk/pocket_option_trading_bot/README.md

 - added visual interface for options
 - it works faster now, no screen reloading required
 - it's possible to set minimal payout
+- improved Martingale, you can set a list of amounts yourself

 ### Run other bots
 `python3 po_bot_indicators.py`